 4.1.2.
 Commitment to occupational safety

 Only five countries have ratified all three ILO conventions that we use as indicator for commitment to occupational safety and only 14 have ratified two of them (Table 5).
 Moving from countries not having ratified any of the ILO conventions to the group that ratified 1, 2 or all of them, GHS implementation frequency increases (Table 3).
 Judging from this indicator, a general commitment to occupational health and safety is statistically associated with GHS implementation (measured using at least one convention ratification as a proxy, X2 = 26.3, df = 1, p < 0.001), suggesting that motivation for GHS implementation comes at least partly from occupational health and safety concerns.
+As noted in the theory section, the GHS has its origin in occupational health and safety collaboration within the UN system, and thus a correlation between engagement in this area and GHS can be possibly understood as a consequence of countries having active experts and government officials in the occupational area that have been involved for instance in the ratification and implementation of the ILO conventions, are in a better position to implement the GHS than countries without the previous engagement in these ILO conventions.

 Table 3: Countries grouped according to the number of ILO conventions they have ratified by GHS implementation (full or partial), or no GHS implementation.